Generally, a citizen of a foreign country who wishes to enter the

 admitted under the visa waiver program may not legally study.

 to be on an F-1 or J-1 visa in order to be a full-time student.
-It is very important to note that you must
+If an individual is currently in the U.S. under

 There are two ways to apply for a change of status to an F1 or J1 visa.
-You may either:
+An individual may either:

 - Travel out of the U.S., apply at a U.S. Embassy or Consulate